sugatobagchi/SugatoBagchi/README.md

 ### My Experiences 🙌

 - [Facebook Spark AR Labs](https://www.incubateind.com/hack/sparkarlabs) Hackathon Challenge - An AR challenge by Facebook.
-You need to make atleast one AR lens and publish it.
-Find my AR lens [here](https://www.instagram.com/ar/534987541214387/)
+You need to make at least one AR lens and publish it.
+Find my AR lens [here.](https://www.instagram.com/ar/534987541214387/)

+- [HackerEarth](https://hackerearth.com/) Campus Leader - I was the first one who got selected for this program.
+I initiated a competitive programming culture in my culture and also started a monthly coding challenge CodeHub.

+- [Code For Cause](http://codeforcause.org/) Campus Leader - I was the first one who got selected for this program.
+I initiated a culture of open-source in my college and organised webinars, took sessions and spreading the word about new technologies by using them.
+Also, created a community that guided people on how to increase their technical skills.

 - [CFC's SoC'21](https://scholarshiptrack.org/spring-of-code-21/) Participant - [Code For Cause](http://codeforcause.org/) in association with [Scholarship Track](https://scholarshiptrack.org/) commenced an open-source event(Spring of Code) for beginner programmers who wanted to enter the open-source world.
 Attended various webinars related to contribution to various open-source organizations.
 Even had hands-on participation with open-source.